 This meant that Jewish people often had children with only Jewish people, and their children married other Jewish people, and their descendants still show exceptionally strong genetic connections with other Jewish communities in the Middle East, even after the passing of many centuries.

-Does having European Jewish on my DNA results mean that I have a Jewish ancestor?
+Does having Jewish Peoples of Europe on my DNA results mean that I have a Jewish ancestor?

-If you found European Jewish in your DNA results, you might be wondering if this means that you have a Jewish ancestor.
-The higher percentage of European Jewish that you get on your results, the more likely it is that you actually do have Jewish DNA.
+If you found Jewish Peoples of Europe in your DNA results, you might be wondering if this means that you have a Jewish ancestor.
+The higher percentage of European Jewish that you get on your results, the more likely it is that you actually do have Jewish ancestry.

 The only way to know for sure if you are descended from a European Jewish family is to start building a family tree and research it carefully, generation by generation.

 As I mentioned at the beginning of this post, I didn’t know that I had any Jewish ancestors when I first became interested in family tree research.
-When I got my DNA results back and saw European Jewish DNA, it inspired me to look a little harder at the lines of my family tree where there very well could have been Ashkenazi Jewish.
+When I got my DNA results back and saw that I had inherited Ashkenazi Jewish DNA from a line of my family tree, it inspired me to look a little harder at the lines of my family tree where there very well could have been Ashkenazi Jewish.

 My mom is more than 60% Eastern European (per: Ancestry DNA) from Poland and Slovakia, so it seemed an easy thought that maybe my Jewish came from her.